Dhanushkodi ghost town near Rameswaram

 Ram Setu Bridge of Dhanushkodi

 Lord Rama had ordered Lord Hanuman to build a bridge connecting Dhanushkodi and Sri Lanka.
 Hanuman was a divine vanara companion of Rama. and a Hindu god.
 As one would expect, Hanuman and his Vanara Sena constructed the bridge.
 Hanuman, Vali and Sugreeva piloted the sena.
 This is the Ram Setu that we read about in Valmiki Ramayana.
-Lord Rama crossed over with his army on Ram Setu and rescued his abducted wife Sita from demon king Ravana.
-Afterwards Lord Rama broke the bridge with his bow and arrow.
+Lord Rama crossed over with his army on Ram Setu.
+He then liberated his beloved wife Sitadevi from the demon king Ravana.
+Afterwards Lord Rama broke the bridge with his mighty bow and arrow.

 Ram Setu; mythology; Ramayana; uasatish; travel blog;